 This course applies theory from NURS 102.
 The focus is on the management of care for all age groups in the acute care environment and labor and delivery.
-Prerequisites: Admission to the Nursing Program; NURS 101 and 111.
+Prerequisites: Admission to the Nursing Program; Grade C or better in NURS 101 and 111 or Instructor Permission.
 Co-requisite: NURS 102.